Leigh-Chr/calendraft/packages/ics-utils/README.md

 # @calendraft/ics-utils

-Utilitaires TypeScript pour parser et générer des fichiers ICS (iCalendar) selon RFC 5545.
+TypeScript utilities for parsing and generating ICS (iCalendar) files according to RFC 5545.

 ## Installation